I create otherworldly fictions, games, and artifacts for kids of all ages.

 I didn’t attend the best design college or come from a place of privilege.
 But I do have a customer service background.
 I worked a lot of other jobs before becoming a designer – pest control tech, house cleaning guy, customer service representative at a call center.
 I use that part of my background to keep my perspective in check.

 One of my mentors once told me: “The customer is not always right, but they always come first.”
-That’s the way I treat my clients and customers.
-Always.
+That’s the way I treat clients and customers.
 I’ve had the opportunity to work with and learn from some really great people over the years:

 Desert Schools Federal Credit Union